-It is a machine that changes the form of input alternating electrical energy to an output mechanical energy.
+AC motor is one kind of electrical machine, used to change the energy from input electrical form to an output mechanical form.
 It is used in small rating motors and other industrial purposes.

-It is a machine that changes the form of input DC electrical energy to mechanical energy.
+AC motor is one kind of electrical machine, used to change the energy from input DC electrical energy to mechanical energy.
 It is commonly used for household purposes like in fans, and blowers.

 Working of AC Type

-It works on the principle of faraday’s law of electromagnetic induction.
+The working principle of the AC type motor is “faraday’s law of electromagnetic induction”.
 An alternating motor can be operated in two ways I,e with a stationary armature and rotating field winding and the other way is by arranging field winding stationary and armature winding rotating.
 A normal AC motor uses rotating armature and stationary field winding.
-The parts of the machine are shown in the figure below.
+The machine includes various parts which are displayed in the following figure.

 The rotating armature type motor consists of an armature slip rings, and brushes.
 In this type, the coil of armature winding is given an AC supply that allows the current to flow in the winding.
 As this coil is under the influence of a magnetic field, some force is exerted on it.
 Due to this force, the coil gets rotated in the magnetic field.
 The winding structure of the machine is shown in the figure.

 The slip rings are used to allow the current to alter between the coil sides so that it can develop uniform unidirectional torque.
 An AC motor with a stationary armature and rotating field winding is more advantageous compared to a rotating armature type.
 This type has more efficiency and fewer losses.
 Here, the Ac supply is given directly to the stator winding.
-The working of this type of motor is shown in the figure below.
+This kind of motor working is given below.